KyrianU/Hangman/README.md

 - A lot of my game function drew inspiration from this tutorial [youtube](https://www.youtube.com/watch?v=cJJTnI22IF8)
 - My Word art at the start of the game was generated from this website [ASCII Art Generator](https://patorjk.com/software/taag/#p=display&h=1&f=Doom&t=Hangman)
 - For further help with my game functions[Kylie Ying](https://www.youtube.com/watch?v=cJJTnI22IF8)
+- the clear screen function was taken from this site [Clear screen](https://www.geeksforgeeks.org/clear-screen-python/)
+- The tropy design was taken from this site [Trophy](https://ascii.co.uk/art/trophy)
+- the colors introduced on the app was inspired by this site[Colorama](https://www.geeksforgeeks.org/introduction-to-python-colorama/)